aceonics-team/postgraphile-plugin-subscriptions/README.md

 With each mutation on table subscription returns following graphql result
 * clientMutationId: Exact clientMutationId used while performing mutation.
 * mutation: Type or mutation, value can be CREATED, UPDATED or DELETED.
-* relatedNodeId: Id field of record on which mutation occured.
 * node: Updated values for record after performing mutation.
 * previousValues: Previous values for record before performing mutation.
 * changedFields: List of column names affected due to mutation.
+* Allows subscribing to single record
+* Allows subscribing to specific mutation.

 ## Install
 For npm